lcalona/Test-Vive-Project/README.md

 # Test-Vive-Project
-Test Project on Vive for ClassroomVR
+Test Project on Vive for ClassroomVR.
+* Set up a simple virtual environment with a Floor plane, Whiteboard quad, and test 3D models.
+Using SteamVR Plugin and Vive Input Utility for Unity.
+* Project used to test out several features using these plugins.

 Testing functionality for:
   * Rotating 3D models using touchpad